DJayalath/F1TelemetryDevice/README.md

 -    Voltage Regulator (for 5v supply to D1 Mini)
 -    SPST Toggle Switch

 Additionally, the next challenge was connecting all of this together in a permanent way.
 The best option was a custom printed circuit board.
-So, I set about designing a compact PCB that could fit everything but the battery shield under the space encompassed by the display.
+So, I designed a compact PCB that could fit everything but the battery shield under the space encompassed by the display.

+The final consideration that needed to be made was how it would be mounted to the wheel.
+The G29 comes with a cap that secures the steering wheel in place using six hex screws.
+I thought this would be a good position to mount a thick, rectangular plate which could hold the PCB, display and battery shield.
+I first designed a replacement cap which could mount a plate above it using four standard M3 self-tapping screws.
+However, this solution couldn't provide ample room to reach buttons on the wheel and so I had to give in to mounting the display behind the wheel as shown.